SSGolangProjects/go-grpc-hello/README.md

 # go-grpc-hello
-Hello world using Golang and GRPS
+Hello world using Golang and gRPC

 ## There are two parts for this POC
 - Server